Isaac Paredes Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in the league with a collective 10.5 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox's 5.48 team ERA ranks 28th among all MLB pitching staffs.
+- The White Sox have a 5.62 team ERA that ranks 29th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 29 total home runs at a rate of 1.4 per game (to rank 22nd in the league).

-- Giolito makes the start for the White Sox, his fifth of the season.
-He is 1-1 with a 4.29 ERA and 23 strikeouts in 21 2/3 innings pitched.
+- Cease (2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- In his most recent outing on Tuesday against the Philadelphia Phillies, the righty threw six scoreless innings without surrendering a hit.
+- His most recent time out came on Saturday against the Tampa Bay Rays, when the righty tossed four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.